GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim-new-features.md

 ### Changes for reading responses

 As mentioned above, we upgraded to newer RestEasy 3.0 practices for building clients.
 We replaced the Resteasy client framework in `resteasy-jaxrs` by the JAX-RS 2.0 compliant resteasy-client module.
-The project now uses the JAX-RS 2.0 Client API in conjuction with the Resteasy Proxy Framework (see **links 49.1/2??**) and we share an interface between client and server.
+The project now uses the JAX-RS 2.0 Client API in conjuction with the Resteasy Proxy Framework (see [jboss doc page](https://docs.jboss.org/resteasy/docs/3.0.21.Final/userguide/html/RESTEasy_Client_Framework.html)) and we share an interface between client and server.
 We have already touched upon this point: the client proxy now resembles more closely the service contract (we reuse the same service interface instead of defining a new one as in the older client).

 The most important implication regarding RestEasy changes is that `org.jboss.resteasy.client.core.BaseClientResponse<T>` is no longer used and instead `javax.ws.rs.core.Response` comes into play.
 So you will have no more something like: